Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Extended Background on Conservative and Bayesian Principles

-\section{Formal Connections between Conservatism and Robustness}
+\subsection{Formal Connections between Conservatism and Robustness}

-In this section, we place prior conservative algorithms in the (soft) robust MDP framework.
+In this subsection, we place prior conservative algorithms in the (soft) robust MDP framework.
 For classic model-free and adversarial model-based pessimism, we make explicit how their updates correspond to particular uncertainty sets in \textit{robust} MDPs~\citep{wiesemann2013robust}.
-For uncertainty-penalized pessimism, we connect it to \textit{soft robust} MDP framework~\citep{zhang2024soft}.\footnote{The term ``soft robustness'' is used differently in prior work: \citet{derman2018soft} use it for a Bayesian formalism, while \citet{zhang2024soft} define it as a risk-sensitive MDP relaxing strict worst-case robustness.
-In this paper, we adopt both usages but cite them accordingly.} We follow the notation introduced in \autoref{sec:prelim}.
+For uncertainty-penalized pessimism, we connect it to \textit{soft robust} MDP framework~\citep{zhang2024soft}.\footnote{The term ``soft robustness'' is used differently in prior work: \citet{derman2018soft} use it for a Bayesian formalism, while \citet{zhang2024soft} define it as a risk-sensitive MDP relaxing strict worst-case robustness.} We follow the notation introduced in \autoref{sec:prelim}.

 \textbf{Classic model-free pessimism.} Many model-free methods enforce an in-support~\citep{fujimoto2019off,kumar2019stabilizing} or in-sample~\citep{kostrikov2021offline,xu2023offline} constraint on the Bellman backup.
 This amounts to updating a pessimistic value function $Q^{\mathrm{MF}}$ such that, for a transition tuple $(s,a,r,d,s') \in \D$,